arangodb/docs/site/content/http/administration-monitoring/_index.md

   /_admin/cluster/rebalance/execute:
     post:
       description: |2+
         Execute the given set of move shard operations.
-Such a set can be calculated using other rebalance apis.
+You can use the `POST /_admin/cluster/rebalance` endpoint to calculate these operations to improve the balance of shards, leader shards, and follower shards.
       requestBody:
         content:
           application/json: